Want the Cheapest Private Health Insurance?

 Understand Your Needs

-Understanding your health insurance needs is the first thing to think about.
+Understanding your private health insurance needs is the first thing to think about.
 In a perfect world, nobody would get sick or need health cover.
 However, we’re not in a perfect world nor can we predict the future.
-We never know when we might get sick, but only you can make an informed decision about the type of health insurance you need.
+We never know when we might get sick, but only you can make an informed decision about the type of health insurance you really need.